-Clarified Butter Chocolate Chip Cookies were the result of an attempt to clone Otis Spunkmeyer Chocolate Chip Cookies.
-I’ll probably never make an exact clone of the Otis Spunkmeyer Cookies because they seem to use some kind of special baking fat available only to the food industry, but the Clarified Butter Chocolate Chip Cookies were a pretty good stand-in.
+Clarified Butter Chocolate Chip Cookies remind me of the Otis Spunkmeyer Chocolate Chip Cookies.
+I’ll probably never make an exact clone of the Otis Spunkmeyer Cookies because they seem to use some kind of special baking fat available only to the food industry, but the Clarified Butter Chocolate Chip Cookies are a pretty good stand-in.

 They have crispy edges and chewy centers and an overall handsome appearance.
 And yes, they do have a buttery flavor.
 That being said, if you don’t feel like dealing with clarified butter and are okay with using shortening, just follow the recipe below but use 1/3 cup shortening and 1/3 cup butter.
 The texture of the cookies is actually better with shortening, but I know not everyone likes to use it.